agentrickard/domain/README.txt

   Indicates that a node belongs to one or more registered domains.
 The domain_id key is taken from the {domain} table and is unique.

-  - domain_editor
-  Indicates that a node can be edited or deleted by an editor for a specific domain.
-This advanced usage is optional.

 ----
 6.4   Grants